richafnu/Viva/Viva/glint/setup/custom-question-benchmark.md

 ### Link a question in Program setup

-To map an existing custom question to a benchmark in the Questions section of a survey:
+To map an existing custom question to a benchmark in the **Questions** section of a survey:

-1. From the admin dashboard, select Configuration and then in Surveys, choose a survey.
+1. Select **Configuration** from the admin dashboard and then in Surveys, choose a survey.
-2. Go to the Questions section of Program Summary and select a question.
+2. Go to the **Questions** section of Program Summary and select a question.
-3. In the question edit pane that appears, go to the Benchmark field.
+3. Go to the **Benchmark** field in the question edit pane that appears.
 4. Search for and select a Viva Glint standard question to apply its benchmark to your comparable, custom question.
-5. Select Save Changes at the top of the edit pane.
+5. Select **Save Changes** at the top of the edit pane.

 ### Link a duplicated question

 To map a duplicated question to its original Viva Glint standard question in the Question Library or in a survey:

-1. Select a question and choose the Duplicate Question option in the edit pane that appears.
+1. Select a question and choose the **Duplicate Question** option in the edit pane that appears.
-2. In the benchmark associations dialog that appears, select:
+2. Select an option in the benchmark associations dialog that appears:
     1. Yes, keep any inherited benchmarks, to keep benchmarks from the copied standard question, or
     2. No, remove all inherited benchmarks, to discard benchmark information when edits are made that change the question's meaning.
-3. Select Duplicate this question in the dialog.
+3. Select **Duplicate this question** in the dialog.

    :::image type="content" source="../../media/glint/setup/benchmark-association-dialog.png" alt-text="Screenshot of the dialog that appears to give the option to map or discard benchmark suites for copied questions.":::